It depends! Honestly, it’s impossible for either SEO or SEM to be better than the other in ALL scenarios and circumstances for ALL businesses.

 Just shows the nuance of SEO and SEM for businesses!
 There’s no one-size-fits-all.

 In terms of an investment for your business, SEO will give you much more value over time than SEM would.
 It’ll continually bring in passive traffic and income for years if done right.
-Because blog posts have a long lifetime (can be years), they keep working for you on autopilot as people search for those keywords.
+Because blog posts have a long lifetime (can be years), they keep working for you on autopilot as people search for things using those keywords.

 SEM will generate profits too (if done right), but the bad news is that your income stops when you stop paying for ads.
 So when you look at the investment for the long-term, SEO comes out on top.
 When you look at the investment for the short-term, SEM is a better choice.